- Yuki Subs Guides has a master list of guides of all you need to know about anime encoding.

 psy-rd will decide the tendency to add extra cost (bitrate) to match source visual energy (i.e. grain, etc.) and

-psy-rdoq will control the extent of this extra cost.
+psy-rdoq will restrict blur favoring higher energy.
 Too low and details will be blurred to improve compression (the reason why people hated x265 in the early days), too high and you create artificial noise and artifacts.
+Note that

 For anime, use